ckfranz/bankist/README.md

 # Bankist

-A product page for a fictional minimalist bank
+A product page for a fictional minimalist bank.

+Course project designed by Jonas Schmedtmann.